 About Michelangelo Scholar Publishing Limited

-MSPL will comply with the principles of transparency and best practice of scholarly publications established by organizations such as the Committee on Publication Ethics (COPE), DOAJ, the Open Access Scholarly Publishing Association (OASPA), and the World Association of Medical Editors (WAME).
-The transparency and best practice principles of scholarly publishing apply to all published content in MSPL journals and transparently communicate the scholarly evaluation and publication procedures followed by the journals.
+MSPL is committed to upholding internationally recognized standards of academic publishing.
+The publisher adheres to the principles of transparency and best practices in scholarly publishing established by organizations such as the Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ), the Open Access Scholarly Publishers Association (OASPA), and the World Association of Medical Editors (WAME).

 JACAC is a scholarly platform dedicated to the dissemination of ancient Chinese arts and crafts culture, covering the fields of ancient Chinese painting, sculpture, calligraphy, handicrafts, and so on.
 JACAC aims to share the arts and crafts culture, thought, and theory of ancient China, disseminate the brilliant achievements of ancient Chinese arts and crafts, promote the study of ancient Chinese arts and crafts culture, and strive to be in the leading position in this field.
 Scholarly papers submitted to JACAC may also include research on art and craft design in the context of historical exchange and cultural transmission between East and West.